peter-huang0402/tmp_test/README.md

     - Step1.
 Assign lfsm_cn_ssds, cn_ssds_per_hpeu and lfsm_cn_pgroup

-         Check how many ssds there are in your system
+         Check how many SSDs there are in your system

          ```
             $ lsblk